 Consequently, if the same person is 65, but he/she was a smoker with high blood pressure, Type 2 diabetes and a history of heart attacks, it means that they could get more, probably from £180,000 up to £190,500 with the enhanced lifetime mortgage scheme.

 More on the Workings of Equity Release Schemes

 As previously mentioned, the minimum age for equity release is 55.
-It would also help if you were a homeowner.
-Even if you still have a small mortgage on it, you could still be eligible – the catch is it has to be the first thing to cross off on your ‘debts’ list once you release the cash.
+Even if you still have a small mortgage on your home, you could still be eligible – the catch is this has to be the first thing to cross off on your ‘debts’ list once you release the cash.

 When you have cleared your mortgage and have more cash, then you have the right to spend it as you wish – you won’t have to make any monthly repayments.
 You only have to pay back the loan (plus interest) when you decide to sell the house – which will typically be when you die or move out permanently (into long-term residential care).